BenMurphyUK/BM.GeneralLinksComponent/README.md

 You can **reorder** the links by dragging and dropping them to the desired order in the widget properties dialog.

-## ⌨️ Contributions, 🐛 Bug Fixes, and📜 License
+## ⌨️ Contributions, 🐛 Bug Fixes, and 📜 License

 Feel free to Fork and submit pull requests to contribute.